Background pattern

 Skin and subcutaneous tissue disorders: Rash.

-General and local reactions: Fatigue.
+General disorders and administration site conditions: Fatigue.

 Common

-(affects between 1 and 10 in 100 patients)
+(affect between 1 and 10 in 100 patients)

-Benign, malignant, and unspecified neoplasms (including cysts and polyps): Uterine fibroids.
+Benign, malignant and unspecified neoplasms (including cysts and polyps): Uterine fibroids.

 Immune system disorders: Hypersensitivity reactions (allergic reactions).